 ((a vintage huipil from the village of Colotenango + pillows made with textiles from the same village))

-These beautiful pillows are repurposed from vintage Mayan clothing textiles; traditional blouses (huipiles) and skirts (cortes).
+These beautiful pillows are repurposed from vintage Maya clothing textiles; traditional blouses (huipiles) and skirts (cortes).
 Huipil (pronounced wee-peel) textiles are woven by women on a backstrap loom and Corte (pronounced core-tay) textiles are woven by men on a treadle loom.
 Both are beautifully hand-embroidered.

 Sourced from indigenous markets in Guatemala, each pattern identifies its origin from a specific village.
-The 100% cotton backings are foot-loomed by Mayan weavers and selected to create one of a kind accent pillows.
+The 100% cotton backings are foot-loomed by Maya weavers and selected to create one of a kind accent pillows.

 We design each and every one of our pillows.
 Many are not standard sizes, because we are salvaging the best parts of these vintage textiles.
 As a service to our customers, and unless otherwise specified, each pillow comes with a custom 10/90 feather insert made locally in Los Angeles.